sanjuthomas/kafka-connect-orientdb/README.md

 Copy the [orientdb-sink.properties](https://github.com/sanjuthomas/kafka-connect-orientdb/blob/master/config/orientdb-sink.properties) file into kafka_home/config folder.
 Update the content of the property file according to your environment.

-## How to start connector in stand-alone mode
+## How to start the connector in stand-alone mode
 Open a shell prompt, move to kafka_home and execute the following.

 ```
 bin/connect-standalone.sh config/orientdb-connect-standalone.properties config/orientdb-sink.properties
 ```

-## How to start connector in distribute mode
+## How to start the connector in distributed mode
 Open a shell prompt, move to kafka_home and execute the following.

 ```